backdrop-contrib/slick/README.txt

 REQUIREMENTS:
 --------------------------------------------------------------------------------
 - Slick library:
-  o Download Slick archive >= 1.5 from https://github.com/kenwheeler/slick/,
+  o Download Slick archive >= 1.5 from https://github.com/kenwheeler/slick/
-  o Extract it as is, so the needed assets available at:
+  o Extract it as is, rename "slick-master" to "slick", so the needed assets are
+    available at:
     sites/../libraries/slick/slick/slick.css
     sites/../libraries/slick/slick/slick-theme.css (optional if a skin chosen)
     sites/../libraries/slick/slick/slick.min.js